 - Make a choice among our selection of trading tools.

-- Once you have your trading tool, click on the commodities feature which is located in the “trading tools” toolbar.
+- Once you have your trading tool, click on the “Commodities” feature located on the “trading tools” button on the toolbar.

-- Choose for Call if you think the price of the asset chosen will rise and select Put if you think the price will fall within the expiry time.
+- Choose Call if you think the price of the chosen asset will rise and select Put if you think the price will fall at expiry time.